PlethoraChutney/Appia/README.md

+# Appia - simple chromatography processing
+Appia is a simple set of scripts to process chromatography data from AKTA and Waters systems.
+HPLC data can then be viewed on the easy-to-use and intuitive web interface, built with plotly dash and hosted locally for data security.

+Additionally, automatic plots will be prepared for all three types of chromatography data using ggplot in R. Options to copy a manual file for plot tweaking are available.

-# Waters HPLC Processing Scripts
+## Waters HPLC Processing
 This is a collection of scripts for quick analysis and plotting of Waters liquid chromatography data.
 I expect that you'll run the batch file from the same directory as the python and R scripts, as well as your raw data (which are .arw files).

-## How to format your Waters export method
+### How to format your Waters export method
 I have dropped support for Waters data exported with long headers (i.e., two columns and multiple rows).
 These scripts now require your data to be formatted with a single pair of rows, with the columns deliniating what header goes where.